suprabhasupi/blog/contents/posts/55-how-javascript-works/55-how-javascript-works.md

 These web API are called asynchronous.

 So if any callback or web API call like `settimeout` goes to `call stack` then it will not understand what to do with it, so it send the callback to web API, and web API will take care of it.
 Once the web API will be done with the callback than it send to callback queue and event loop will take care of it from now.
-Event loop will communicate with call stack and callback queue, that if call stack is empty than add the callback queue task to call stack.
+Event loop will communicate with call stack and callback queue, that if call stack is empty then add the callback queue task to call stack.

-<u>Exmaple:</u>
+<u>Example:</u>

 ```js
 console.log("1");